cmeury/SDL/README.md

 # SDLang Library for Java

-This library only has JUnit 4 as an external dependency.
-SDL for Java requires JRE 1.7 or higher.
+This library only has JUnit 4 as an external dependency. sdlang-java requires JRE 1.7 or higher.

 See the tests in src/org/ikayzo/sdl/test and Tag Javadoc: doc/org/ikayzo/sdl/Tag.html